 A trek means to go on a long trip.
 Thumbs up if this is a trek.

 Create your own examples if these don't work for your students or classroom.
-Ask about two short walks and one long journey, or trek. \Use gestures with words.
+Ask about two short walks and one long journey, or trek.
+Use gestures with words.

-- 1. Walking from the carpet to the table?
+- Walking from the carpet to the table?

-- 2. Walking from the carpet to the shelf?
+- Walking from the carpet to the shelf?

-- 3. Walking from the carpet to the ocean?
+- Walking from the carpet to the ocean?

-3. Follow Up Activity - Rhyming Introduction
+3. Follow Up Activity- Rhyming Introduction

 Explain, There were lots of rhyming words in this book.
 Rhyming words sound the same at the end.
 Let's go back and read parts of the book to listen to the rhyming words.

-Emphasize the rhyming words in bold.
+Emphasize the underlined rhyming words.
 Point out how they sound the same at the end.

-- ...set out on a quest... the east end to the west. - ...amazing sights... make their own lights. - ...beneath the stars... instead of cars.
+...set out on a guest... the east end to the west.

+...amazing sights... make their own lights.

+...beneath the stars...instead of cars.

-For the Teacher: Preview Chicka Chicka Boom Boom
+Preview Chicka Chicka Boom Boom